seanbaxter/DirectXShaderCompiler/docs/CodingStandards.rst

 from the coding standards.
 In the case of ``libc++``, this is because the naming and other conventions are dictated by the C++ standard.
-If you think there is a specific good reason to deviate from the standards here, please bring it up on the LLVM-dev mailing list.
+If you think there is a specific good reason to deviate from the standards here, please bring it up on the LLVM37-dev mailing list.

 There are some conventions that are not uniformly followed in the code base (e.g. the naming convention).
 This is because they are relatively new, and a